Easy way to deploy MySQL 5.7 Docker container in Ubuntu 20.04 for Local development

 sudo apt install docker-compose

-You can install even Portainer.io Follow their guide.
+You can install Portainer.io Follow their guide.
 A GUI for easy dockers management.

 Prepare the folders